tomimick/restpie3/README.md

 RESTPie3 - Python REST API Server Starter Kit
 =============================================

-This is a lightweight REST API server implemented in Python3 offering essential web service features in a simple package.
-This is not a framework, just a practical and clean codebase that relies on few core components that do the job well.
+This is a lightweight REST API server implemented in Python3 that offers essential web service features in a simple package.
+This is not a framework, just **a practical and clean codebase that relies on a few core components** that do the job well.
 Fork and create your own REST API server quickly.

 Open sourced on Sep 2018 after years of production use at multiple sites.

+Update Sep 2020: Run in Raspberry with an SQLite database.

 **Table of contents**